lucasmouilleron/sshForFriends/README.md

 Temporally grant ssh access to friends.

+`sshForFriends` uses friends public keys to give them access to the computer.
+When `sshForFriends` has finished running, public keys are cleaned and friends can't access the computer anymore.
-Friends public keys are fetched from identity providers.
+Public keys are fetched from known identity providers.

+No password, no hastle, 100% SSH.

 Usage
 -----